maxsans/bat-horse/README.md

 # Motion sensor (ESP_32 + MPU6050)

 The purpose of this sensor is to retrieve motion data from an MPU6050 sensor and transmit it to an MQTT broker or UDP server.
-The sensor includes a sleep function to switch off the sensor when not in use.
+The sensor includes a sleep function to switch off the sensor when the wifi AP is not detected.

 ## Project Configuration